-Ramon’s dissertation will explore the effects of cumulative trauma exposure on Black males who have attended, or are currently attending “No Excuses” Charter Schools.
-The other strand of his dissertation work will examine how exposure to trauma/cumulative trauma influences the disciplinary decision making of Deans and other administrators who manage school culture at “No Excuses” Charter Schools.
-At the culmination of his doctoral studies at Michigan State University, Ramon plans to continue making an impact with the TREP Project work at Chicago Public Schools (CPS) and The University of Chicago’s Charter schools examining the effects of community violence on the academic achievement of traditionally marginalized populations.
-He will continue to pursue career opportunities within the academy as well as opportunities within the non-profit and philanthropic sectors.
-He hopes to strategically impact urban communities with his diverse skill sets, conduct transformative research and create equitable educational policies for students who are disadvantaged and disenfranchised.
+Ramon’s dissertation explored the emotional and psychological effects of cumulative trauma exposure on four Black males who attended a ‘No Excuses’ charter school.
+The other strand of his dissertation work examined how exposure to cumulative trauma influenced the disciplinary decision making of Deans and other administrators who managed school culture at ‘No Excuses’ charter schools.
+Currently, Ramon is pursuing career opportunities in the education sector as well as opportunities within the non-profit and philanthropic sectors.
+He hopes to strategically impact urban communities with his diverse skill sets and to create equitable educational policies for students who are disadvantaged and disenfranchised.